-Bluehost review – two years later
+Bluehost review – four years later

 So, a lot has changed in the internet since then and my hosting experience with Bluehost kind of confirms and exemplifies the evolution of building websites.